Rdailuo/Coffee_Sales_Dashboard/README.md

 **Interesting note!** Each visualization serves as a dynamic filter, empowering users to customize their analysis based on specific criteria of interest.
 This interactive feature enhances data analysis through engaging visualizations.

-Mentor and credits: Mo Chen
+Mentor and credit: Mo Chen